Investment Objectives

 Fund Performance

-In the month of December, the Global Opportunities Fund registered a 2.38 per cent loss, outperforming its hedged comparable benchmark by 25bps.
-The Fund’s allocation has not been altered as the Manager deemed it as aligned to the overriding market momentum.
+In the month of February, the Global Opportunities Fund registered a 0.50 per cent loss, outperforming its comparable benchmark by 210bps.
+The Fund’s allocation has been reviewed and rebalanced, as the Manager aligned it to the market returns expectations for the upcoming calendar year.
+Exposures to Lam Research and PayPal Holdings have been increased given attractive entry prices offered by the market.
+Consequently, the holding in Walt Disney was liquidated based on decreased upside expectations and negative momentum.
 Cash levels have remained constant.

 Market and Investment Outlook